 My favorite brand of powdered peanut butter is PBFIT.
 The people at 99 Boulders agree with me.
 However, if you can’t find PBFIT, they have suggestions for other good brands.

-I buy powdered peanut butter at Target or Walmart, but it is also available online.
-Recently, I saw it in the bulk bins at Winco.
+I buy powdered peanut butter at Target or Walmart, but it is also available online. (paid link) Recently, I saw it in the bulk bins at Winco.

 Can I substitute regular peanut butter for the powdered peanut butter?

 Combining yogurt with regular peanut butter can be challenging, especially if you are doing it by hand.
 As it turns out, powdered peanut butter mixes into yogurt much more quickly and smoothly than real peanut butter.

 Using regular peanut butter will increase the fat and calories considerably.
 I’m not saying that’s bad–just letting you know.

 - Do you have a sweet tooth but don’t want sugar?
 Stir in a little sweetener of your choice.